-How to hang your wall art like a pro
+How to hang your mosaic art like a pro

 Hanging wall art can be a very daunting task.
 You can rely on a hunch, take a step back and leave it up to sheer eyesight to decide if it looks about right.

 But if you’re aiming to hang your mosaic wall art like a pro, there is an actual science to zoning in on the perfect spot.

 Going by art gallery standards, here are some ideas for hanging wall art.

 Investing in a beautiful piece of mosaic art and placing it on the wall are two separate sciences.
 As context changes meaning, the definition of an art piece’s beauty can transform depending on where it is displayed.
 Every inch of your wall should be appraised carefully.